phsunrise/higher-order-fel-modes/README.md

 * [simple.py](simple.py), a simpler convolutional neural network.

 ## Unsupervised learning
-We will use an autoencoder network for unsupervised learning.
+We use an autoencoder network for unsupervised learning.
+The codes include:

-To be continued...
+* [autoencoder.py](autoencoder.py): NN architecture and training

+* [autoencoder_predict.py](autoencoder_predict.py): obtain the code for each image, compare input and output images, and visualize each component of the code